HT2026 Design & Analysis of Algorithms notes

 Definition 3.3: A max-heap is a heap that satisfies the max-heap property.

-Definition 3.4: The max-heap property states that the key of any node (except the root) is less than or equal to the key of its parent.
+Definition 3.4: The max-heap property states that, for every node excluding the root, the key of the parent of is greater than or equal to the key of .

 Remark: The maximum element of a max-heap is at the root.